 This node loads the latest Alarm with configured Alarm Type for Message Originator Thermostat Home

-and Clears alarm if it exists in case if the published temperature is in expected time range (script node returns False).
+and Clears alarm if it exists in case if the published temperature is in expected range (script node returns False).

 Enter the Name field as Clear Alarm and the Alarm type as Critical Temperature.